-To conduct the research necessary to address the issues raised above, since 2005 NOAA has been conducting an experiment designed to improve operational forecasts of TC intensity, called the Intensity Forecasting EXperiment (IFEX; Rogers et al., BAMS, 2006, 2013).
-The IFEX goals, developed through a partnership involving the NOAA/Atlantic Oceanographic and Meteorological Laboratory (AOML)'s Hurricane Research Division (HRD), NHC, and EMC, are to improve operational forecasts of TC intensity, structure, and rainfall by providing data to improve the operational numerical modeling system (i.e., HWRF) and by improving understanding of the relevant physical processes.
+To conduct the research necessary to address the issues raised above, between 2005 and 2020 NOAA conducted an experiment designed to improve operational forecasts of TC intensity, called the Intensity Forecasting EXperiment (IFEX; Rogers et al., BAMS, 2006, 2013; Zawislak et al., BAMS 2021).
+Beginning in 2021, the NOAA hurricane field program will be flown as the Advancing the Prediction of Hurricanes EXperiment (APHEX).
+APHEX broadens IFEX goals by incorporating current, 5-year Hurricane Forecast Improvement Program (HFIP) priorities around better forecasting and communicating for all storm hazards (wind, rain, surge, and tornadoes).
+These goals were developed through a partnership involving the NOAA/Atlantic Oceanographic and Meteorological Laboratory (AOML)'s Hurricane Research Division (HRD), NHC, and EMC, are to improve operational forecasts of TC intensity, structure, and rainfall by providing data to improve the operational numerical modeling system (i.e., HWRF) and by improving understanding of the relevant physical processes.
 These goals will be accomplished by satisfying a set of requirements and recommendations guiding the collection of the data:

-- GOAL 1: Collect observations that span the TC life cycle in a variety of environments for model initialization and evaluation - GOAL 2: Develop and refine measurement technologies that provide improved real-time monitoring of TC intensity, structure, and environment - GOAL 3: Improve understanding of the physical processes important in intensity change for a TC at all stages of its life cycle
+• GOAL 1: Collect observations that span the TC life cycle in a variety of environments for model initialization and evaluation

+- GOAL 2: Develop and refine measurement strategies and technologies that provide improved real-time analysis of TC intensity, structure, environment, and hazard assessment - GOAL 3: Improve the understanding of physical processes that affect TC formation, intensity change, structure, and associated hazards